pulumi/docs/content/docs/reference/programming-model.md

 1. As a default prefix for the resource's **physical name** in the target cloud provider.
 2. To construct the Universal Resource Name (URN) used by Pulumi to track the resource across updates.

+Note that the variable name a resource object is assigned to isn't used in any way for either logical or physical naming.

 #### Auto-naming {#autonaming}

 A resource's logical and physical names may not match.
 In fact, most physical resource names in Pulumi are "auto-named."
-As a result, even if you call your bucket with a logical name of `my-bucket`, as shown above, the physical name will typically look like this: `my-bucket-d7c2fa0`.
+As a result, even if you give your IAM role has a logical name of `my-role`, as shown above, the physical name will typically look something like `my-role-d7c2fa0`.

 This random suffix is added for two reasons: